rsksmart/rif-identity-services/rif-id-jwt-auth/README.md

 #### Parameter
 - `env`
 Is an `object` that contains the following:
--- `privateKey` - key that will be used to sign auth tokens.
-REQUIRED -- `rpcUrl`: rsk rpc url used to validate credentials - Default: `https://did.testnet.rsk.co:4444` -- `authExpirationInHours` - Default: 10
+-- `did` - did that will be used to sign auth tokens.
+REQUIRED -- `signer` - [`Signer`](https://github.com/decentralized-identity/did-jwt/blob/master/src/SimpleSigner.ts) object associated with the did, will be used to sign auth tokens.
+REQUIRED
+-- `rpcUrl`: rsk rpc url used to validate credentials - Default: `https://did.testnet.rsk.co:4444` -- `authExpirationInHours` - Default: 10
 -- `challengeExpirationInSeconds` - Default: 300